AndreWohnsland/CocktailBerry/readme.md

 ## Microservices

-As an further addition there is the option to run a microservice within docker which handles some networking topics.
+As an further addition since `version 1.1`, there is the option to run a microservice within docker which handles some networking topics.
 Currently this is limited to:

 - Posting the cocktailname, used volume and current time to a given webhook